-The secret to a Serengeti safari is knowing WHERE to be WHEN in order to enjoy the Great Migration at its best.
+The secret to a Serengeti safari is knowing where to be and when to be there in order to enjoy the great migration at its best.
 The migration is not all about dramatic river crossings up north.

-Nestled between the Serengeti and Ngorongoro Conservation Area, calving season down south around Ndutu is simply spectacular, where between late Jan and March an estimated 500,000 young wildebeest are born.
-Of course, the masses of young are a buffet in waiting for predators, with plenty of hunts and kills going down as the concentrated herds attract around good numbers of lion, cheetah and hyena.
+Nestled between the Serengeti and Ngorongoro Conservation Area, calving season down south around Ndutu is simply spectacular, where between late January and March an estimated 500,000 young wildebeest are born.
+Of course, the masses of young are meals in waiting for predators, with plenty of hunts and kills going down as the concentrated herds attract around good numbers of lion, cheetah and hyena.
 It’s a great time for photography, with elephant, giraffe and buffalo being pretty easy to spot amongst many flat topped acacia trees and across sweeping grasslands.

-It is in this game rich, world famous Serengeti National Park that Wild Frontiers run 3 camps/lodges:
+It is in this game rich, world famous Serengeti National Park that Wild Frontiers runs three camps and lodges:

 - Serengeti Wilderness Camp (open year round)